sarthakpranesh/nnGo/readme.md

         ```
     - `NewNN` - takes in six arguments as the following: (number_of_input_nodes int, number_of_hidden_nodes int,
     number_of_output_nodes int, learning_rate float64, activation_func_name string, epochs int).
     Returns a NeuralNetwork struct.
-The only activation function supported right now is the `sigmoid` function,
+The activation functions supported right now are the `sigmoid` and `tanh` function.
-    which can be selected using the string "sigmoid" or "sgd".
          ```go
         eg:-
         nn := cuslib.NewNN(2, 10, 1, 1, "sgd", 500)